-Southland produces over half of New Zealand’s blue cod catch.
-This fishery developed in the 1920s when New Zealanders and Australians first acquired a taste for its sweet, firm, white flesh.
+Southland takes over half of New Zealand’s blue cod catch.
+This fishery developed in the 1920s when New Zealanders and Australians acquired a taste for its sweet, firm, white flesh.

 Through the 1920s and 1930s regular exports of southern blue cod were sent from Bluff to Melbourne, where it sold at a premium.
 Exports reached $2 million in the late 1990s, but fell to less than half a million dollars in the 2000s.

 The blue cod fishery is mostly inshore.
 Larger northern-based and overseas fishing vessels catch tuna, hoki, dory, squid, monkfish and hake in large numbers, particularly off the coast of Fiordland.